top of page

 Death and filth

-Sometimes dead hens are left to rot for days, forcing the surviving birds to live with decomposing bodies at their feet.
-Hens are often also forced to live over piles of their own their own feces.
+Sometimes, dead hens are left to rot for days, forcing the surviving birds to live among decomposing bodies.
+Hens often also have to endure living with piles of feces beneath the cages.

 Public-health.jpg